tracim/tracim/docs/administration/installation/tracim_with_docker.md

 ### Updating index of ElasticSearch

-⚠ Prerequiste: ElasticSearch is running and you have starting Tracim with parameter to communicate with elasticsearch
+⚠ Prerequiste: ElasticSearch is running, and you have starting Tracim with parameter to communicate with elasticsearch

-To make an update of ElasticSearch index you need to go inside your running Tracim container:
+To make an update of ElasticSearch index, you need to go inside your running Tracim container:

 ```bash
 docker ps